 In order to book a diary slot for your portrait I request a 30% non-refundable deposit.
 I will keep in touch with you and let you know when I commence your portrait.
 I will discuss the details of the commission with you and we will confirm the reference photo I will be using.
 The timeline for completion and delivery will be confirmed.
 I will draw an outline sketch of the chosen photo for you to review and approve.
 If you require the portrait for a particular date please get in touch as early as possible and ideally at least 8 weeks before the date so that I can do my best to plan my work schedule to meet your requirements.

-Upon completion of the drawing I will request the outstanding fee balance is paid via electronic bank transfer or cheque.
+Upon completion of the drawing I will request the outstanding fee balance is paid via electronic bank transfer.
 Once the payment is received I will send you the finished drawing.

 Simply email me or contact me via Facebook messenger to begin the process of commissioning a portrait.

 In order to take the best picture of your subject for the purposes of a portrait it is best to take the photograph at the subject's level (rather than from above).
 To capture as much detail as possible it is important to be as close as possible to your subject whilst keeping the image in focus.
 Ideally the photo will be taken on a clear day which is not too sunny or too dull and overcast.